Ishmael Reed and the Psychic Epidemic

 Earline rose from her seat and walks, swinging her hips, down the aisle of the trolley car.
 She gives him a look the nature of which would force a man to divorce his wife, sell his home, hang around the blood bank, offer his skin for grafting, donate his eyes to an alligator, hit the banker on the head to give her what she wanted.

 The text of Mumbo Jumbo is embedded with charts, handwritten texts, and a variety of repurposed images, including photographs.
-Reed’s use of photography will be the subject of a future post.
+Reed’s use of photography is discussed in this post.